RumitPatel/RumTestApp/README.md

 # RumTestLab...
 # [Under Development.🚧]
-This is a demo app to test different kind of andorid projects.
+This is a demo app to test different types of andorid projects for personal use.